 Orthopaedic surgeries are much more traumatic than the dainty surgery I had on my eyes.
 By definition, they involve our joints, bones, muscles and tendons.
 Following surgery, these structure tend to bleed, stiffen and swell more than most other body parts.
 They also hurt more when injured.
 As a result, orthopaedic surgeries frequently cause a fair amount of pain, stiffness, atrophy and weakness.
 Furthermore, after surgery, protection of the operative limb is often required.
 This can lead to further atrophy and stiffness.

 All of this often results in reduced function and a disruption of your life.
 For many patients, after most orthopaedic surgeries, the recovery can be challenging…and lengthy.
 This can really test patients’ resilience and stamina.
 For many, it is like walking through a long tunnel without seeing the end and not knowing when it will come.
 For others, it can be tough to even tell if you’re headed in the right direction.
 That’s the scariest thing.
-The end of your recovery is often clear… It’s the beginning and middle that can be so concerning….trying to determine if you are headed in the correct direction.
+The end of your recovery is often clear… It’s the beginning and middle that can be so concerning….trying to determine if you are headed in the right direction.

 There are ways to tell if you are getting better.
 Let’s take a look.
 Hopefully after reading this you will have a better sense of how you are doing.